treserre/JellyBrand/README.md

 Consider that domains are ALWAYS 2 days old.
 The script crafts the date to base64 and adds it to the URLpath to download the specific file on that date, only last 4 days available.
 Once the domain list is downloaded, is stored on the /feed/ directory, so it does not need to be downloaded very single time.

+**Before your use**

+Create 2 folders in the same directory of the main jellybrand script /brands/
+/feed/

+Inside /brands/ create a txt file with your brands or keywords to monitor, there is no need to add your brands' top-level domains.

 **Dependencies**